hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Ogre 6 3 2 4 4 3 3 2 7
 Chaos Ogre 6 3 2 5 4 3 3 2 7
-Weapons/Armour: Either two swords, axes or clubs (or any mix of them), or a double-handed weapon (you may choose which).
-Ogres may wear light armour
+Weapons/Armor: Either two swords, axes or clubs (or any mix of them), or a double-handed weapon (you may choose which).
+Ogres may wear light armor
 Special Rules
 Fear: Ogres are large, threatening creatures that cause fear.
 Large Target: Ogres are Large Targets as defined in the